reactjs/translations.react.dev/PROGRESS.template.md

 ### Navigation

-These are the navigation links that appears in the sidebar.
+These are the navigation links that appear in the sidebar.
 Possibly wait until the corresponding sections are translated to do these.

 * [ ] tutorial/nav.yml